annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 Once you’ve chosen an API, open a Python file and import the requests library, which lets you connect to your API and retrieve data.
 Next, read in your API key and the API URL.
 This is where it can get a bit tricky, as each API has different endpoints and parameters that allow you to specify the data you want.

 For example, the Live Golf Data API has endpoints for players, earnings, scoreboards, tournaments, and more.
 I selected the leaderboard endpoint, which required parameters for the year and tournament I wanted to analyze.
 Many APIs offer a demo where you can test different endpoints and parameters to see what outputs you’ll receive.
 After selecting the parameters, you can often copy code directly from the demo to start your project.
 This setup will allow you to pull data directly from your chosen API into your Python environment.
+Here's an example request from the [Live Golf Data Documentation](https://rapidapi.com/slashgolf/api/live-golf-data/playground/apiendpoint_8a041a6a-98bc-4ed2-95af-4dcdb76f7c66):

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/requests.jpg)
 Here’s a breakdown of the key components in this code: